rkrohith23/Automobile-Price-Prediction-Azure-Machine-Learning-End-to-End-ML-Pipeline-/README.md

 -Waited for the AKS deployment to finish provisioning

--Verified deployment status in the endpoint Details tab
+-Verified deployment status in the endpoint Details tab -Successfully tested the deployed endpoint using a JSON request and confirmed that the model returned a valid prediction (e.g., "Scored Labels"(Pridicted price): 8296.39)

 🛠 Technologies & Tools Used
 Area	-Tools / Services Used